jspecify/jspecify/docs/spec.rst

 ..

-   Tools are encouraged to treat an unrecognized annotation in Java source code as an error unless they define semantics for that location — and especially to treat annotations on intrinsically non-nullable locations as an error.
-In bytecode, unrecognized annotations may be best ignored (again, unless a tool defines semantics for them).
+   Tools are encouraged to issue an error for an annotation in an unrecognized location in source code unless they define semantics for that location — and especially to issue errors for annotations in intrinsically non-nullable locations.
+In bytecode, annotations in unrecognized locations may be best ignored (again, unless a tool defines semantics for them).

 The declaration annotation
 --------------------------